F1-SQL/f1-sql/README.md

 * -sqlInstance - The SQL Server Instance you would like the script executed against
 * -databaseName - The database name you would like created
+* -cleanInstance - Do you want the database dropping after processing, this is used in conjunction with backupDatabase
+* -backupDatabase - Do you want to backup the database during processing?

 Once all of the parameters are set, you should have something that looks like this **Running the script will drop the database if it already exists**